YashasSamaga/EulerConstantCalculator-Using-Randomness/README.md

 # EulerConstantCalculator-Using-Randomness
-This program uses probablity to approximately calculate the value of euler constant.
+This program uses probability to approximately calculate the value of euler constant.

 ### Program 1 (using probability)
 This program creates a sample of `n` whole numbers in arithmetic progression with common difference of one.
 The sample is shuffled `trials` times.
 The program counts the number of shffules that produce derangements.
 The probability of a shuffle producing a derangement is `1/e` as the sample size and number of trials approach infinity.